brokenricefilms/dotfiles/README.md

 ### Tmux

-- Auto save, continuum session
+- Autosave, continuum session
-- Switch session quickly with fzf, if not have create once, [see plugin](https://github.com/thuanpham2311/tmux-fzf-session-switch)
+- Switch session quickly with fzf, if not have created once, [see plugin](https://github.com/thuanpham2311/tmux-fzf-session-switch)
-- Select the file/link press `o` will open in default app
+- Select the file/link press `o` will open in the default app
 - Tmux ❤️ Vim:
   - Support navigation with `Ctrl+h\j\k\l`
   - Select mode using vim keymap